federicamilinanni/SBtabVFGEN/README.md

 ```

 A blank value, `NONE`, `FALSE`, or `NO` means that there is no
 Assignment for this species.
-Emprt cells can be tricky if export or
+Empty cells can be tricky if export or
 import functions merge multiple delimiters (so `\t\t` is not
 recognized as an empty cell).